 The question may be asked: Is it possible for a man working for small wages to save anything, and lay it by in a savings-bank when he requires every penny for the maintenance of his family?
 But the fact remains, that it is done by many industrious and sober men; that they do deny themselves and put their spare earnings into savings-banks, and the other receptacles provided for poor men’s savings.
 And if some can do this, all may do it under similar circumstances, without depriving themselves of any genuine pleasure or any real enjoyment.

 So, if you were to summarize what the two paragraphs above are saying into one sentence, what would it be?

 - Be frugal and spend less than what you earn.

 - There is power to practicing delayed gratification

 - Everyone can learn to save money.

-Looks like after so many decades, regardless of the generations that’s passed, the rules of wealth is still the same back then as it is now.
+Looks like after so many decades, regardless of the generations that have passed, the rules of wealth are still the same back then as it is now.